-Choosing Between the Ultrafeed® LS-1 & LSZ-1
+Choosing Between the Ultrafeed® LS & LSZ

-Comparing the Similarities & Differences
+Similarities & Differences

-The biggest difference between the two versions is that the red LS-1 machine only sews straight stitches, while the blue LSZ-1 sews both straight and zigzag stitches.
-That’s why we color-coded them, so that our customers could quickly and easily tell which is the straight stitch only machine and which machine is capable of zigzag stitching as well.
-Let’s take a look at this chart comparing the different physical and technical aspects of the two machines.
+The biggest difference between the two versions is that the red LS machine only sews straight stitches, while the blue LSZ sews both straight and zigzag stitches.
+We color-coded them so that customers could quickly and easily tell which machine sews which stitch type.
+The machines’ initials (LS and LSZ) also tell you what stitch types each can sew.
+Let’s decode these initials to show you what we mean.

 What Kind of Sewing Do You Do?

-All in all, both the LS-1 and LSZ-1 are phenomenal, well-engineered pieces of machinery.
-They’re both impressively powerful, well-equipped portable walking foot sewing machines.
-You won’t go wrong purchasing either one.
-But if you have a feeling that you may one day get into sailmaking or sail repair, or you simply like the look of zigzag stitches to add a decorative element to your sewing, we strongly recommend upgrading to the LSZ-1, that way you have the zigzag stitch should you ever need it.
-If you still have more questions or would like to talk to one of our highly trained customer service representatives, don’t hesitate to call, email or online chat with us.
-Choosing the right sewing machine is an important decision, and we want to help you in any way we can.
+If you still have questions or would like to talk to one of our highly trained customer service representatives about these machines, don’t hesitate to call, email or online chat with us.
+Choosing the right Sailrite sewing machine is an important decision, and we want to help you in any way we can.